-4. All high school students enrolled in the Sarasota County schools are obligated to attend classes regularly and punctually and to satisfy all course requirements.
-Participation in classroom activities is an important part of the credit earned in any course.

-e.
-Excused Absences

-- Schools shall require written explanations or personal communication from parents when students are absent.
+- 4. All high school students enrolled in the Sarasota County schools are obligated to attend classes regularly and punctually and to satisfy all course requirements.
+Participation in classroom activities is an important part of the credit earned in any course. - e.
+Excused Absences - Schools shall require written explanations or personal communication from parents when students are absent.
 This should occur upon the student's return to school.
 All other absences from school shall be considered unexcused and shall be dealt with according to the Code of Student Conduct.
 Failure to provide requested documentation will result in unexcused absences.
 In the case of excessive absences, upon request of the principal a parent must provide documentation (doctor's statement) of a student's illness. - 2.
 Students who have an excused absence(s) from instructional time will be provided the opportunity to demonstrate mastery of student performance standards using either the same or an equivalent method as provided during the missed instructional time. - f.
-Make-up Work for Excused Absences Students who have excused absences from instructional time are guaranteed the right to make up work at full credit and to demonstrate mastery of such student or course performance standards as may have been introduced and/or measured during their excused absence.
+Make-up Work for Excused Absences - Students who have excused absences from instructional time are guaranteed the right to make up work at full credit and to demonstrate mastery of such student or course performance standards as may have been introduced and/or measured during their excused absence.
 Such demonstration of mastery of student performance standards shall take place within a reasonable period of time as specified by the Code of Student Conduct.
 If a student has an excused absence from one or more classes, the teacher may permit the student to complete make-up work in traditional ways (e.g. in class or outside of school).
 Excused absences are those delineated in the Code of Student Conduct for the School Board of Sarasota County.
 Absence from instructional time will also be considered excused if that absence is part of an approved school program such as those services provided by exceptional student education or student services personnel. - g.
-Timeline for Make-Up Work Following an Excused Absence The student is responsible for asking the teacher for assignments and make-up tests.
+Timeline for Make-Up Work Following an Excused Absence The student is responsible for asking the teacher for assignments and - make-up tests.
 The teacher shall specify a reasonable period of time for completion of make-up work.
-In no case shall the time be less than one full calendar day for each day missed.
+In no case shall the time be less than one full calendar day for each day missed. - h.
+Unexcused Absences - All absences, which have not been specifically identified as excused, are unexcused absences. - A student who has 15 unexcused absences within 90 calendar days is a habitual truant under state law.
+The student may be dealt with as a child in need of services under Chapter 984, Florida Statutes.
+In addition, the parent/guardian may be subject to criminal prosecution under Chapter 1003.24, Florida Statutes.